This posting could save you thousands of dollars and hours of grief. Please read it through to the end.

-Since I recently received this notice from Kijiji and want to be in 100% compliance of all policies, I have a booklet for sale entitled "How to Avoid Fraud in Mazatlan at a Punta Pacifico Presentation."
+Since I recently received the notice above from Kijiji and want to be in 100% compliance of all policies, I have a booklet for sale entitled "How to Avoid Fraud in Mazatlan at a Punta Pacifico Presentation."

-My booklet is a summary of my recent personal experience in March, 2016 while attending a "vacation club" sales presentation at the Punta Pacifico Hotel in the Cerritos area of Mazatlan, Mexico.
-I also include other relevant observations from timeshare presentations in previous years from other locations in Mexico.
+My booklet is a summary of my recent personal experience in March, 2016 while attending a "vacation club" sales presentation at the Punta Pacifico Hotel (formerly La Jolla Residence) in the Cerritos area of Mazatlan, Mexico.
+I also include other relevant observations and personal opinions from timeshare presentations in previous years from other locations in Mexico.